phpDocumentor/fig-standards/proposed/phpdoc.md

 * A PHPDoc MUST always be contained in a "DocComment"; the combination of these two is called a "DocBlock".

-* A DocBlock MUST directly precede a "Structural Element"
+* A DocBlock MUST directly precede a Structural Element.

   > An exception to this principle is the File-level DocBlock which MUST be
   > placed at the top of a PHP source code file.